replikation/wet_lab_protocols/protocols/DNA_isolation/[metagenome]FAST-DNA-BeadBeating.md

 9. 14,000 g for 10 min to pellet
 10. Transfer supernatant to clean 5 ml tube
 11. Resuspend **Binding Matrix suspension** and **add 1 ml** to the 5 ml tube
-12. invert by hand for 2 min to allow DNA binding.
-Place on a rack for **3 - 30 min** to allow settling of matrix
+12. invert by hand for 2 min to allow DNA binding (avoid "matrix pellet" here).
+Place on a rack for **30-60 min** to allow settling of matrix

 > Prepare humic acid wash solution:
 >> 1 ml for each sample, so 13 times:
 >> 4.564 ml Sodium Phosphate Buffer